 In other words, if you’re setting up a local business that operates locally, then you might want to consider Seychelles company formation with a bank account locally.
 However, if you’re planning on doing business abroad, Seychelles companies might face some challenges.

-Instead, you might want to consider the jurisdictions that you’ll be doing business with, see which structures are popular there.
-Then, determine whether it’s worth setting up a local entity or consider one of the countries mentioned above.
+Instead, you might want to consider the jurisdictions that you’ll be doing business with and see which structures are popular there.
+Then, determine whether it’s worth setting up a local entity or considering one of the countries mentioned above.